-Options to modify right of way clearing may be offered to individual landowners or groups of adjacent landowners that object to clearing or pruning according to the standards indicated by the CLP IVM program.
-In providing these options, CLP seeks to enable individual members to choose methods for right of way clearance that best address their concerns while preventing the burden of costs for use of non-standard procedures from being placed upon CLP members as a whole.
+Options to modify right of way clearing may be offered to individual property owners or groups of adjacent property owners that object to clearing or pruning according to the standards indicated by the CLP IVM program.
+In providing these options, CLP seeks to enable individual property owners to choose methods for right of way clearance that best address their concerns while preventing the burden of costs for use of non-standard procedures from being placed upon CLP members as a whole.
 Because of varying site conditions, not all options will be offered in all locations.
 Options that may be available for a particular site include: